microsoft/pxt/common-docs/types/function/define.md

 #### Pull down the parameter

-In blocks, you can pull a parmeter from the function block and drag it down and place it as a variable in the code inside the function.
+In blocks, you can pull a parameter from the function block and drag it down and place it as a variable in the code inside the function.

 Pull the ``||variables:message||`` parameter from the **repeat** function.